AdobeDocs/experience-manager-65.en/help/forms/using/integrating-correspondence-management-html-workspace.md

    ```

    [Get File](assets/dscsample.zip)
    Download DSC: A sample DSC is available in the DSCSample.zip file attached above.
 Download and unzip the DSCSample.zip file.
-Before you use the DSC service, you need to configure it.
-For information, see [Configure the DSC Service](../../forms/using/add-action-button-in-create-correspondence-ui.md#p-configure-the-dsc-service-p).
+Before you use the DSC service, you must configure it.
+See [Configure the DSC Service](../../forms/using/add-action-button-in-create-correspondence-ui.md#p-configure-the-dsc-service-p).

    In the Define Activity dialog, select the appropriate activity such as getLetterInstanceInfo and click **OK**.

 1. Deploy the application.
 If prompted check-in and save the assets.
 1. Log in to the AEM forms workspace at https://'[server]:[port]'/lc/content/ws.
-1. Open the task you had added, CMRenderer.
+1. Open the task that you had added, CMRenderer.
 The Correspondence Management letter appears.

    ![cminworkspace](assets/cminworkspace.png)